Spin liquid mediated RKKY interaction: Introduction

-As a working example we will focus on a two dimensional kagome spin liquid coupled to nuclear spins, as shown in Fig. \ref{fig:kagome}; although our treatment will remain general and will also be applicable to different spin liquids - of any dimensions - and to other types of localized moments.
+The analysis should also be applicable to different types of localised moments.
 Nuclear spins are, however, naturally embedded in the spin liquid on the ions of the crystalline lattice and so do not need to be added by further material engineering, as well as being accessible through the magnetic resonance techniques of NMR.
 The hyperfine interaction provides the coupling between the two spin species.

-In two dimensions a prime candidate for a real material that holds a quantum spin liquid state is the $S=1/2$ Heisenberg antiferromagnet on the kagome lattice \cite{sach:1992,Yan:2011,mend:2016}.
-Another possibility is the Kitaev model on the honeycomb lattice \cite{Kitaev:2006}, although the simplicity of kagome's geometric frustration makes it a more tractable working example our analysis should be equally applicable to Kitaev materials.
-We will focus on the two dimensional case however we expect many of the general features of slRKKY found within this work are equally applicable to three dimensional materials that possess a spin liquid ground state, such as the hyper-kagome lattice \cite{finn:2016} or the 3D Kitaev materials \cite{kevin:2016}.

-The kagome antiferromagnet (KAFM) is made up of corner-sharing equilateral triangles with each site shared by only two elementary triangles (see Figs. \ref{fig:kagome} \& \ref{fig:lattice}).
-As such the kagome lattice takes advantage of the inherent geometric frustration of the triangular motif but has a reduced number of ground state constraints compared to the triangular lattice.
-This has the effect of increasing the size of the ground state degeneracy of kagome compared to that of the triangular lattice.
-It is for this reason that the $S=1/2$ nearest-neighbor Heisenberg model on the kagome lattice is now known to contain a quantum spin liquid state at low temperatures, whereas the $S=1/2$ triangular lattice orders \cite{sach:1992}.

-In the last decade several experimental KAFM candidates have been studied \cite{mend:2016,zen:2001,faa:2012}.
-Two notable examples are the `structurally perfect' \ce{Zn Cu_3 (OH)_6 CL_2} (Herbertsmithite) \cite{sho:2005} and \ce{[NH_4]_2 [C_7 H_{14} N][V_7 O_6 F_{18}]} (DQVOF) \cite{aid:2011}.
-The suitability of these two candidates to hold a quantum spin liquid ground state is exemplified by the fact that no freezing of electron spins has been observed in Herbertsmithite or DQVOF down to temperatures of $50$ and $40$mK respectively \cite{mendels2007,clark2013}.
+Our analysis assumes from the start the existence of a quantum spin liquid and investigates what this spin liquid's consequences will be for the nuclear spins as a result of the associated slRKKY interaction.